theislab/sfaira/docs/adding_datasets.rst

     make sure to not accidentally delete this token.
     If you accidentally replace it with `" "`, you will receive errors in phase 3, so do a visual check after finishing your work on each `ID*.tsv` file.

+    Note 3: Perfect matches are filled wihtout further suggestions, you can often directly leave these rows as they are after a brief sanity check.

 .. _OLS:https://www.ebi.ac.uk/ols/ontologies/cl